 2. CZ 550 .375 H&H

 The CZ 550 is built on Magnum action.
-It’s referred to as the American Safari Magnum and was made to be used with magnified optics.
+It’s referred to as the American Safari Magnum and was made to be used with magnified optics & scopes.

-In a case of removal of the optics, backup irons can replace it.
+In a case of the removal of the optics, back up irons can replace it.
 Because of this feature, the American-styled stock contains a high, flat comb.

 The CZ 550 is more often than not, on a top list related to hunting.
 If you’re looking to hunt on a large variety of animals, then this is one rifle you want to take with you on the hunt.
 Its features as many hunters will say are the closest to perfect as you can get.

-Chambered in .375 H&H, the CZ 550 is suitable for hunting dangerous game.
+Chambered in .375 H&H and matched with best low light binoculars or best night vision scope, the CZ 550 is suitable for hunting dangerous game.
 If you go with just one, you will be sufficiently armed to kill the largest possible animals.

 The controlled round feed action that the rifle has is vital for dangerous game hunting.
 It holds up to six bullets; one in the chamber and five in the magazine.
 The bullets may come in handy in case things go terribly wrong out in the wild when hunting an elephant for instance.